edgelesssys/constellation/docs/docs/workflows/config.md

 <tabs groupId="csp">
 <tabItem value="azure" label="Azure">

-You must be authenticated with the [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) in the shell session.
+You must be authenticated with the [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) in the shell session with a user that has the [required permissions for IAM creation](../getting-started/install.md#set-up-cloud-credentials).

-Your Azure account also needs to have at least the following permissions:
-* `Microsoft.Authorization/roleDefinitions/*`
-* `Microsoft.Authorization/roleAssignments/*`
-* `*/register/action`
-* `Microsoft.ManagedIdentity/userAssignedIdentities/*`
-* `Microsoft.Resources/subscriptions/resourcegroups/*`

 ```bash
 constellation iam create azure --region=westus --resourceGroup=constellTest --servicePrincipal=spTest